Ang31D/shodan-cli/README.md

 # shodan-cli

-Extract useful information from shodan using the host api.
+Extract interesting information regarding a host from shodan using the host api.